-- Soya infant formula is not recommended to be given to babies under six months of age, due to the phytoestrogen content. - Some infants with CMPA will also react to soya protein. - Soya formula contains added sugars instead of the milk sugar lactose which are more likely to harm babies' teeth. - Parents wishing to feed their infant on a soya-based formula should be advised to purchase the formula over the counter.
+- Soya formula is no longer recommended for infants with CMPA as there is concern that phytoestrogens contained in these formulae could affect babies' reproductive development. - Some infants with CMPA will also react to sova protein - Soya formula contains added sugars instead of the milk sugar lactose which are more likely to harm babies' teeth.
+Parents wishing to feed their infant on a soya-based formula should be advised of the risks and advised to purchase the formula over the counter.
+It is not advised for infants below 6 months